komunre/SimulHelper/README.md

 SimulHelper simplifies ticking procedure using `SimulationSystem` inherited classes.
 Also ticker simplifies creation, when one system depends on another.
 You always can call `Resolve` to find system and get/wrtie info from/to it.

 With it, graph building being shortened into basically three lines `AddLine`, `TranslateLineH` and `Save` (If you use one line.
 If more - per line there will be one `AddLine` and probably one `TranslateLineH`).

+# Current state
+This library is abandoned, but may be revived soon.